Koihik/LuaFormatter/README.md

                                         quote
       --no-single-quote-to-double-quote Do not transform string literals to use double quote
+      --spaces-inside-functiondef-params
+                                        Put spaces on the inside of parens in function headers
+      --no-spaces-inside-functiondef-params
+                                        Do not put spaces on the inside of parens in function headers
+      --spaces-inside-functioncall-params
+                                        Put spaces on the inside of parens in function calls
+      --no-spaces-inside-functioncall-params
+                                        Do not put spaces on the inside of parens in function calls
+      --spaces-inside-table-braces      Put spaces on the inside of braces in table constructors
+      --no-spaces-inside-table-braces   Do not put spaces on the inside of braces in table constructors
+      --spaces-around-equals-in-field   Put spaces around the equal sign in key/value fields
+      --no-spaces-around-equals-in-field
+                                        Do not put spaces around the equal sign in key/value fields
       Lua scripts...
 Lua scripts to format
       "--" can be used to terminate flag options and force all following arguments to be treated as positional options